opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ### Deleting (DELETE) a document in an index

-We only need the ID to delete a document, so the delete handler method is:
+You only need the ID to delete a document, so the delete handler method is implemented as follows:

 ```java
 Function<RestRequest, RestResponse> deleteHandler = (request) -> {